vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

-# What is Nebula Explorer
+# What is NebulaGraph Explorer

-Nebula Explorer (Explorer in short) is a browser-based visualization tool.
-It is used with the Nebula Graph core to visualize interaction with graph data.
+NebulaGraph Explorer (Explorer in short) is a browser-based visualization tool.
+It is used with the NebulaGraph core to visualize interaction with graph data.
 Even if there is no experience in graph database, you can quickly become a graph exploration expert.

 !!! enterpriseonly

-    To apply for the Nebula Explorer installation package, send mail at `inquiry@vesoft.com`.
+    To apply for the NebulaGraph Explorer installation package, send mail at `inquiry@vesoft.com`.

 !!!
 Note